lacounty-isab/workshops/git/readme.md

 In the example above, I listed only branches related to `lasd`.
-We can see that under the covers, it's a very small file containing the SHA1 hash of the commit (i.e. it's commit pointer).
+We can see that under the covers, it's a very small file containing the SHA1 hash of the commit (i.e. its commit pointer).

 The problem that can happen is if someone later decides to create a branch named `probation` to do all probation work.
 That becomes